angular/angular/aio/content/tutorial/first-app/first-app-lesson-12.md

 1. In the **Terminal** pane of your IDE, run `ng serve`, if it isn't already running.
 1. In your browser, open your app at `http://localhost:4200`.
-1. In your app, right click in the app and from the context menu, choose **Inspect**.
+1. Right click on the app in the browser and from the context menu, choose **Inspect**.
 1. In the developer tools window, choose the **Console** tab.
     Make sure that the developer tools window is visible for the next steps
 1. In your app: